pavan-kumar-s/tpp/README.md

         **Q3:** <ANS-1> <ANS-2> Are both Google and Banco De Ponce located in the same country?

 In this case, only the first two questions are necessary to traverse the graph.
 The third question is redundant because the answer to the third question cannot be inferred from any of the chunks in the KG.

 **c) Semantic retrieval:**
 In terms of overall recall (Recall@5) distribution across all evaluated questions, 1\% of the questions resulted in zero recall, while 48\% exhibited a recall of less than 1.
 To understand the influence of query-subgraph extraction on retrieval effectiveness, we analyze recall performance based on both human evaluation and isomorphic accuracy.
 According to human evaluation, among the 33 incorrectly decomposed questions, only 11 (33.33\%) achieved full recall.
 In contrast, for the 67 correctly decomposed questions, 40 (59.70\%) achieved full recall.
 This highlights the critical role of accurate query decomposition in successful retrieval.
-A similar trend is observed using isomorphic accuracy.
+A similar trend is observed using isomorphic accuracy as discussed follows.
 Out of the 35 incorrectly decomposed questions (based on non-isomorphic subgraphs), 12 (34.28\%) achieved full recall.
 Among the 65 correctly decomposed questions, 40 (60.00\%) achieved full recall.
 These results further reinforce that effective query decomposition significantly improves retrieval performance.

 **d) Answer Generation:** For questions where the retrieval stage achieved full recall, the final answer generation step still produced incorrect answers in 9\% of the cases.
 This indicates that even when all relevant information is successfully retrieved, the model may still fail to generate the correct answer.
 Such failures can be attributed to challenges in reasoning, interpreting the evidence, or inherent limitations of the generative model itself.